- A convenient home money pit

 When you get right down to it, my skating coach was right: You should never examine the numbers.
 How can you possibly do a financial analysis on a life-enriching adventure?
 For many people, beekeeping provides an awakening, a brush with nature they never expected, or a peek into a world of biology they never imagined.
 How much is that worth?
 It doesn’t come with dollar signs because it’s priceless.

-So when you begin beekeeping, don’t keep accounts.
+So when you begin beekeeping, don’t keep accounts, don’t add up your costs.
 Unless you’re starting a business, settle for an open mind, a willingness to learn, and a conviction to spend what’s right for you.
 Sure, less expensive workarounds exist, and if you need them, you will find them.

 It’s all about the journey.
 In beekeeping, there is no endpoint, there are only rest areas and viewpoints.
 Once you begin beekeeping, you’ve embarked on a lifelong trajectory of learning, discovery, reasoning, and just plain joy.
 Add to that a few nerve-shattering stings, and you’re well on your way to a lifetime of red ink.